peopleware/openapi/resource/search-index.md

 - retrieves the search index documents from the search index with an exact match of `value` on `href` (canonical URI) for the same `mode`, and
-- splices the returned search index document’ `content` in the new search index document’ `content` with as property with name `key`.
+- splices the returned search index document’s `content` in the new search index document’s `content` with as property with name `key`.
 - concatenates the `exact` of the returned search index document to the `exact` of the new search index document
 - concatenates the `fuzzy` of the returned search index document to the `fuzzy` of the new search index document